 The insurer must notify the AMF of any change to this information, if applicable.

-An insurer that removes a distributor must indicate to the AMF the reasons for such a removal.
+An insurer that removes a distributor must indicate to the AMF the reasons for removing the distributor.

 - the number of insurance policies and certificates issued and the amount of premiums written

 - the number of claims and the amount of indemnities paid

 - the remuneration paid to all distributors and third parties to which the obligations of the insurer or distributor were entrusted